picardph/game1/README.md

 Note that this was designed with education in mind.
 Therefore optimization is not of the essence.
 We will not (for instance) use concepts like DirtySprites or updating only parts of the screen, relying instead upon a more traditional (easier to understand albeit less optimal) approach.
 This may mean renaming certain pygame concepts to keep closer to the textbook code.

+There are some problems with pygame on macOS.
+Be sure you use version 2.0.0dev6:

+pip install pygame==2.0.0.dev6

 **Be sure you are using Python 3.**

 # Classes